 Many boiler manufacturers offer multiple ranges with each model having its own individual pricing.

-A boiler that’s small and light will be much easier for a heating engineer to install than a large heavy unit.
+A boiler that's small and light will be much easier for a heating engineer to install than a large heavy unit.
 Read more about what size boiler you might need.

 Location of the new boiler